Vunnupyx/clight/docs/user/InstallOS.md

 ## Prepare SD Card

 Use dd to copy the operation system to an SD Card.
-Industrial SD Card are recommended.
+Industrial SD Cards are recommended.

 Command:
 `sudo dd if=<path to image> of=<your device> bs=4M oflag=sync`

 Example:
-`sudo dd if=/home/codestryke/Documents/meta-iot2050/build/tmp/deploy/images/iot2050/iot2050-image-example-iot2050-debian-iot2050.wic.img of=/dev/sda bs=4M oflag=sync`
+`sudo dd if=mdclight-iot2050.img of=/dev/sdb bs=4M oflag=sync`

 After the command is finished your SD Card is ready.